How long does a season last?

 What happens if our opponent forfeits the match?

-- If your opponent forfeits, you will win the match 10-0 by default.
-We endeavour to notify all relevant teams as soon as we are aware of a forfeit both via email and Facebook.
-You are welcome to use the court in that time for team training or to arrange a friendly against other teams.
+If your opponent forfeits, you will win the match 10-0 by default.
+We endeavour to notify any affected teams as soon as we are aware of a forfeit both via email and Facebook.

 Do I need to bring/wear anything in particular?

-- You just need to wear appropriate sportswear to play in.
+You just need to wear appropriate sportswear to play in.
 We suggest trainers with good grip, and then to wear regular sportswear.
-We provide bibs and balls for you to use at matches.

 Can I wear jewellery/have long nails?